 The regularly scheduled seminars will be held on Thursday mornings, from 9 - 11am in Conference Room C at CCCHR, unless otherwise noted.
 Residents will be expected to attend all seminars and arrive prepared, having read all assigned readings and completed all pre-seminar assignments.
-The specific schedule will be sent electronically to residents as speakers are confirmed, with no less than on month notice.
+The specific schedule will be sent electronically to residents as speakers are confirmed, with no less than one month notice.
 Residents are expected to consult their Outlook Calendars for specifics on these meetings and "accept" all meeting requests sent by the Training Director.

-Interprofessional Education (Psychiatry Seminar): This seminar series will be held in the P Building, psychiatry suite in conjunction with Psychiatry Fellows and hosted by the Child and Adolescent Psychiatry Department.
+Interprofessional Education (Psychiatry Seminar): This seminar series will be held in the P Building, Psychiatry suite in conjunction with Psychiatry Fellows and hosted by the Child and Adolescent Psychiatry Department.
 The series will focus on assessment and general overview of medical treatment of common childhood psychiatric conditions.
 Readings will assign to residents in advance with other assignments (e.g. case presentations) possible.
 This series will be held on a monthly basis, on the 2nd Thursday of each month.

-Evaluation and Evidence Based Intervention: The series focuses on psychological assessment and treatment of common childhood mental health conditions.
+Evidence Based Practice: The series focuses on psychological assessment and treatment of common childhood mental health conditions.
 Hosted by Pediatric Behavioral Health staff, this series is held jointly with psychiatry fellows and pediatric residents rotating through the pediatric psychiatry rotation on the 4th Thursday of each month, with additional topics added on other weeks for only the psychology residents.

-Professional Development Series covers a range of ethical, legal, professional, regulatory, career, and residency-related issues.
-This conference is intended to contribute to residents' professional development and increased awareness of issues related to professional practice.
+Self-Reflective Practice covers a range of ethical, legal, professional, regulatory, career, and residencyrelated issues.
+This conference is intended to contribute to residents' professional development and increased awareness of issues related to professional practice in an interprofessional medical setting.
 This is an opportunity for residents to discuss process issues and other areas of interest to them.
-Included in the professional development series are monthly Center meetings that discuss the business aspect of the department and current trends in psychology mental health.